Miami Truck Accident Attorneys

 Truck drivers work long hours and are often pressured by their employer to complete their tasks by any means necessary.
 That results in shortcuts that amount to negligence and devastating accidents.
 When a trucking company or its drivers violate these regulations or disobey the laws of the road, they should be held accountable.

 Since 1984, we have investigated and successfully pursued numerous truck accidents in Miami, throughout Florida, and across the nation.
-Our law firm has the experience, knowledge, and network of trucking industry experts to ensure that any accident-causing shortcuts are uncovered and that those responsible are held accountable.
+Our Miami truck accident law firm has the experience, knowledge, and network of trucking industry experts to ensure that any shortcuts are uncovered and that those responsible are held accountable.
 We are not afraid to take on the major trucking companies and insurance companies and fight for our clients.
 Our Miami personal injury law firm has recovered hundreds of millions on behalf of our clients in the U.S., France, Peru, the Bahamas, and worldwide.